 While you can’t buy shares directly in an index, there are a variety of ways to grow your capital in line with the BEL 20’s performance.
 Here are three important steps to consider before you start BEL 20 investing:

 1. Choose investment type

-There are many different methods you can use to invest in the BEL 20 Index.
+There are many different options available.
 You’ll want to be selective when deciding which one to pick, with key factors such as transaction fees, customer service, and user-friendliness all things to consider.
 Here are the most popular options:

 An ETF (exchange-traded fund) is an investment fund that can be traded on a stock exchange.
 ETFs behave like stocks, trading during regular stock market hours, with a bid and ask price and near-instant order execution.
 They can hold different assets, such as individual stocks, bonds, or commodities, or in this case serve as a proxy for the BEL 20 Index.
 An BEL 20 Index ETF can be an effective, low-fee way to invest your money in the Belgian economy.
 It is worth noting, however, that while you benefit from diversification when you buy a BEL 20 Index ETF, you also get stuck holding both the best- and worst-performing stocks within the index.

 This method of investing is a good idea if you want the diversification of the BEL 20 Index, with low fees and an asset that’s quick and easy to trade, but if you want a more customisable investment method you might want to try the next in the list.

 Another way to invest is to use an online broker to buy shares of all 20 stocks that the index tracks.
 This way, you can decide which stocks you want to keep longer-term, and which ones you want to sell – something you can’t do if you invest in the index as a whole.
 The downside is that making 20 separate transactions to buy each stock (let alone the additional trades you’ll have to make when you sell any of them) will lead to hefty transaction fees.